Ad Hoc Reporting - Overview

 Clicking the Setup link will display the Report Setup page as shown in the figure below.
 There are two main areas to this page that operate independently of one another.
 These two areas are the field selection and the form configuration as shown in the following figure.

 This area of the page allows the user to select the fields to include in the report along with the fields to use as report filters.
 A report filter allows the user to select a subset of the data based on the field being filtered.
 Please refer to the “Execute a Report” section of this help page to see how filters work.

 Each form that was included when the report was initially included will appear in the Form drop-down list.
 When the user selects a form from the drop-down list of forms, the fields that belong to that form will populate the Fields to Include In Report - Not Included list and the Fields to Include In Filter - Not Included list.
 To include fields, the user must move fields from the “Not Included” list box to the “Included” list box which is explained in the following section.

 Adding Fields to a Report or Filter

-There are two sections for selecting fields to the report of filter.
+There are two sections for selecting fields to the report of a filter.
 Each section has two list boxes as shown in the figure below.
 To include a field, click on the desired field and then click the Add button.
 This adds the field from the “Not Included” list box to the “Included” list box.
-There are several ways to include fields as either columns in a report or filters for that report:
+There are several ways to include fields as either column in a report or filters for that report:

 - To select multiple consecutive fields, hold down the shift key and cursor down or up over the fields that are to be selected.
 When all desired fields are selected, click the Add button to add all the fields at once.
 By holding down the shift key, the user can highlight multiple fields by using any standard cursor movement including Home and End.